gregberns/LearningFunctionalProgramming/FunctionalExamples/HigherOrderFunctions/purescript/README.md

 In your favorite text editor, open the `purescript` directory.

-If you are unfamiliar with the purescript syntax start here:
+To get familiar with syntax, start here:

 ```
 src/BasicSyntax.purs